jpz4085/BCD-SYS/README.md

 - The system BCD-Template is ignored and a Windows10/11 equivalent is used.
 - The clean option will delete the existing configuration and create entries in new stores.
 - The boot files will be copied to a system partition on either the same or the first disk.
+- When specifying a virtual hard disk the script will present a list of partitions contained
+  in the file.
+Enter the device name of the volume which contains the Windows image.
 - The position of the WBM entry in the UEFI boot order will be preserved when updating
   an existing BCD.
 A new entry will only be created if missing or creating new stores.
 - The description can be specified when creating a new Windows entry.